haproxytech/kubernetes-ingress/documentation/controller.md

 ***

-### `--enable-user-annotations-on-ingress`
+### `--enable-custom-annotations-on-ingress`

   > :construction: this is only available from next version, currently available in dev build

-  Enable support for user annotations on ingress resources.
+  Enable support for custom annotations on ingress resources.
 Use with caution when using the same annotation on multiple ingresses for same service.

 Possible values: